 Families are doing everything they can to protect their children from the devastating and life-long effects of malnutrition, but they really need your help.

-Just $38 can buy enough ready-to-eat therapeutic food to save the life of a malnourished child.
+Just $30 can buy 50 packets of ready-to-eat therapeutic food to save the life of malnourished children.

 At 60 cents a packet for therapeutic food, this is a low-cost, fast acting way to treat malnutrition.
 Each packet is bursting with energy, protein and all the goodness needed to bring a child back from the ravages of hunger.
 Each packet is an easily absorbed meal and just 3 packets a day for 3-4 weeks is enough to save the life of a malnourished child.